mooxphp/moox/packages/builder/DEVLOG.md

   - https://moox.test/moox/full-items
   - https://moox.test/moox/simple-taxonomies
   - https://moox.test/moox/nested-taxonomies
-- The current Task is finishing these as Presets for Builder, and ...

 ## Todo

+- [ ] Need to generate config and translations for Entities, translations is easy, same in app as package, but config would be one file to generate the partial for package, how to solve for app and preview
+- [ ]
 - [ ] The create command is not 100% as described in README
 - [ ] The delete command is just partly working (not deleting the plugin and migration) and not as described in README
 - [ ] The migration created does not have a timestamp, should it be prefixed?
 - [ ] The create command does not migrate, throws an error
 - [ ] Some of the Blocks are not working as they miss traits, methods ... need to iterate
+- [ ] Maybe simple Moox Blocks like ResourceLinkTable - https://www.youtube.com/watch?v=bjv_RiBUtNs
+- [ ] Preview URL feature ... https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167 ... by Spatie
 - [ ] Moox Core Features need to be refactored to be able to generate them without issues, eliminate methods and move to traits
   - [ ] getResourceName should be auto detected
   - [ ] Currently new Packages need to register in core to use TranslatableConfig, that was not my best idea